Blidworth

 Blidworth is a village and civil parish approximately five miles east of Mansfield, Nottinghamshire, England.
-The population of the civil parish at the 2011 census was 4,457.
-Its history can be traced back to the 10th century, although many of the current houses were built in the first half of the 20th century to provide housing for workers at Blidworth Colliery (1926–1989).
-These are mainly in estates north of Dale Lane, known as New Blidworth.
-The area around Main Street, west of Beck Lane and including the church, is Old Blidworth, containing some of the oldest buildings.
-Blidworth Bottoms is a hamlet about 0.5 km south of Old Blidworth.
+The population of the civil parish at the 2011 census was 4,457, this dropped to 4,295 in the 2021 census.
+Its history can be traced back to the 10th century.
+The area around Main Street, west of Beck Lane and including the church, is the older portion of Blidworth, containing historic buildings.

+Many of the current houses were built in the first half of the 20th century to provide housing for workers at Blidworth Colliery (1926–1989).
+These are mainly in estates north of Dale Lane.
+Outside of Blidworth village but within the parish, Blidworth Bottoms is a hamlet about 0.5 km south of Blidworth.
+Haywood Oaks is the portion of the village south of Dale Lane and the south eastern rural area of the parish surrounding Haywood Oaks Lane.